Trippycommand/myapp/README.md

 samples, guidance on mobile development, and a full API reference.
 Added the Home page and updated the UI

 Hi i am Aryan making this changes now.

+This is second Changes